LukaOliveira/snmp_rp/README.md

 # SNMP-RP

-Uma biblioteca SNMP Python desenvolvida em Rust utilizando PyO3.
+A Python SNMP library developed in Rust with PyO3.

 ## Documentação

-O SNMP-RP é uma biblioteca com o objetivo de ser uma interface entre a biblioteca [SNMP](https://docs.rs/snmp/latest/snmp/) pertecente a linguagem Rust, e o Python, assim trazendo agilidade, desempenho e segurança de Rust e a simplicidade e praticidade de Python.
+SNMP-RP is intended to be an interface between [Rust SNMP](https://github.com/hroi/rust-snmp/) pertecente and Python.
+Bringing compiled language performance and optimization to Python.